This is the first real decision in home espresso, and most buying guides don't explain it well.

 Speed: A super-automatic produces a drink in 60-90 seconds from bean to cup.
 Faster than any semi-automatic workflow.

-Convenience for multiple users: Households where different people want different drinks — some people want espresso, some want long coffee, some want cappuccino — benefit from the flexibility of a super-auto.
+Convenience for multiple users: Households where different people want different drinks — some want espresso, some want long coffee, some want cappuccino — benefit from the flexibility of a super-auto.
+Anyone can use it immediately.

 Low maintenance mindset: Super-automatics handle their own cleaning cycles.
-Less to think about.
+Descaling prompts appear when due.
+Less to think about on a daily basis.

 The Downsides